2025

 • Added API support for managing Zero Trust applications.
 For more information, refer to the API documentation.

-• Updated the default bypass rules in Harmony SASE to align with the standard configuration used in Check Point Quantum Security Gateway.
+• Updated the default bypass rules in SASE to align with the standard configuration used in Check Point Quantum Security Gateway.
 See sk163595.

 Feature Enhancements

-• Harmony SASE strengthens security for locally defined users by enabling two-factor authentication (2FA) by default for newly created tenants.
+• SASE strengthens security for locally defined users by enabling two-factor authentication (2FA) by default for newly created tenants.

 • Group naming becomes more flexible now, allowing names to include special characters for groups synced via SCIM.